Vonnegut Hardware Company: Hardware firm in the 1900s

 Vonnegut Hardware Company retail stores were a popular and trusted shopping destination.
-With the advancement of time, Vonnegut changed its inventory to meet the needs of a progressive society.
-Vonnegut sold quality hardware, dry goods, hand and power tools, housewares, cutlery, and kitchen items, vacuum cleaners, sporting goods, radios, watches, gifts, toys, yard and garden tools/supplies, sportswear for men and women and much more.
+With the advancement of time, Vonnegut changed its inventory to meet the needs of a growing populace.
+Vonnegut sold quality hardware, housewares, sporting goods, radios, watches, toys, yard supplies, gardening tools, sportswear, and much more.
 The downtown store also sold firearms, a full line of photography equipment, fireplace fixtures and other specialty items.
 Through the Vonnegut catalog one could order from even a wider array of items.
-Vonnegut customers developed the catch phrase "You Can Get It All At Vonnegut's" and the company often used that phrase in its advertising and promotions.
+Vonnegut customers developed the catch phrase, "You Can Get It All At Vonnegut's", and the company often used it in its advertising.

-With the possible exception of The Great Depression years, Vonnegut was in a growth mode from 1887 through the mid-1960s.
 When Carl Prinzler started his illustrious career at Vonnegut in 1886, he recalls a total work force of under twelve employees.
 From time to time Vonnegut bought out other hardware stores in the Indianapolis market.
-It purchased the Francke Hardware Company in 1910 (from Frederick Francke increasing the Vonnegut workforce by one-half to a total of 150 employees).
-In 1925 Vonnegut Hardware purchased the Lilly Hardware Company (34 new Vonnegut employees).
+He purchased the Francke Hardware Company in 1910.
+In 1925, Vonnegut Hardware purchased the Lilly Hardware Company (34 new Vonnegut employees).
 Vonnegut purchased the Fountain Square Hardware Store from Alfred Obergfell in 1931.
-The Fountain Square store, located at 1116 Prospect Street, continued to operate but under The Vonnegut Hardware Company name.
+The Fountain Square store, located at 1116 Prospect Street, continued to operate under The Vonnegut Hardware Company name.
 Alfred's son, Robert Obergfell, managed the store as an employee of Vonnegut.

-Under Kremp's leadership, Vonnegut pioneered the concept of “neighborhood selling” by branching out from the downtown Indianapolis flagship store (120-124 E Washington St).
-In The Great Depression year of 1930, Vonnegut opened its first, full-line neighborhood shopping location in Irvington, approximately five and one half miles due east of the center of downtown Indianapolis.
-Within a few years Vonnegut had 12 such neighborhood shopping stores within Marion County.
-Over the years 1930 - 1965, The Vonnegut Hardware Company developed/operated at the following suburban store locations: 5609 E Washington St (Irvington); 3833 N Illinois St; 3416 E 38th St; 3228 E 10th St; 4221 College Ave; 2730 Madison Ave; 1116 Prospect St (Fountain Square);802 E 63rd St (Broad Ripple); 2802 Lafayette RD (Eagledale Shopping Center); 602 Twin Tire Dr (Twin Tire Shopping Center); 5910 Crawfordsville RD (Speedway Shopping Center); 8650 Pendleton Pike (Esquire Plaza Shopping Center); 6101 N Keystone Ave (Glendale Shopping Center); 532 E Pleasant Run Parkway, North Dr; 5331-33 W Washington St; Greenwood Shopping Center (Johnson County) and 13200 N Meridian St (Carmel - Hamilton County).